 From e-car charging to e-bus and fleet charging options, Siemens is driving cleaner, greener transport by using new and existing infrastructure.

-This year, we will showcase a few examples of electronic transport and how our infrastructure is helping to power them, helping all of us get on the road to reducing pollution and becoming sustainable!
+This year, we showcased a few examples of electronic transport and how our infrastructure is helping to power them, helping all of us get on the road to reducing pollution and becoming sustainable!

 Our 1979 vintage Volkswagen Bull-E has a converted electric drive e-drive making it efficient and sustainable – perfect for clean, happy campers!

-The eChopper – watch the first custom electric American Chopper drive round the infamous Hillclimb.
-Being an electric motorcycle, you may miss it without hearing the roar of an engine, but Siemens technology brings environmental sustainability and technology together to the iconic brand.
+The eChopper – the first custom electric American Chopper drove round the infamous Hillclimb.
+Being an electric motorcycle, you may have missed it without hearing the roar of an engine, but Siemens technology brought environmental sustainability and technology together to the iconic brand.

 Heard of additive manufacturing?
 Not really sure what it is?

-Discover how it is quickly becoming the norm by opening up huge opportunities to revolutionise the manufacturing and repair of components.
-View some 3D printed parts made in our own Additive Manufacturing factory in Worcester and speak to our experts.
+It is quickly becoming the norm by opening up huge opportunities to revolutionise the manufacturing and repair of components.
+Read about 3D printed parts made in our own Additive Manufacturing factory in Worcester.

 Battery Production and EV

-Delve deeper into manufacturing process of electric vehicles by seeing battery production in action!
-Get up close to an EV charger and charge a mini electric car – this is how we will be charging our cars in the future so come and see how easy it is!
+We delved deeper into manufacturing process of electric vehicles by seeing battery production in action!
+Visitors could get up close to an EV charger and charge a mini electric car – this is how we will be charging our cars in the future!

-Create a digital twin of yourself with our digital twin mirror!
+Guests were able to create a digital twin of themselves with our digital twin mirror!